 Your academic and clinical file is housed in the department office.
-That file contains (1) grade sheets as sent from the registrar's office, (2) transcripts, (3) copies of your clinical grade sheets and a record of your clinical clock hours, and (4) all other graduate related forms.
+That file contains your application package and all graduate related documents.
 Your file is strictly confidential; only you and the faculty/staff of ASLP have access to it.
-You may review it at any time in the office of Departmental Executive Aide, Ms. Cheryl Williams; however, none of its contents may be removed.
+You may review it at any time in the office of Departmental Executive Aide, Ms. Rachel Hatfield; however, none of its contents may be removed.

 Your main academic advisor is Dr. Jacek Smurzynski.
 Dr. Smurzynski serves as the Graduate Coordinator for Audiology and in this capacity he is the person who is available to answer questions, address concerns or problems that you encounter, and administer your program of study, Tuition Scholarship, and/or Graduate Assistantship.
 Dr. Smurzynski will also assist you when it is time to prepare paperwork for graduation, and is also available to guide your decision as you develop an AuD Research Capstone Project and associated Capstone Project Committee during your second year of study.
-Dr. Saravanan Elangovan serves as the Director of Audiology and Dr. Marcy Lau serves as the Clinical Education Coordinator.
+Dr. Saravanan Elangovan serves as the Director of Audiology and Dr. Marcy Hite serves as the Clinical Education Coordinator.
 In this capacity they are available to answer questions, address concerns or problems that you encounter, administer your KASA documentation, and to facilitate the fourth-year clinical externship placement.